-Grand Bal du Printemps is a celebration of Paris, sung as a duet by a poet, Prévert, and a photographer, Izis.
-A love song for a city.
-Jacques Prévert has always loved and sung about Paris: he was and remains "the poet of Paris".
+Grand Spring Ball is a celebration of Paris, sung as a duet by a poet, Prévert, and a photographer, Izis.
+A love song to a city.
+Jacques Prévert has always loved and sung of Paris: he was and remains “the poet of Paris.”
 This book, enriched with 62 photos of Paris by Izis, is the best proof of this.

-"Paris est tout petit / c'est là sa vraie grandeur".
-Prévert's Paris is a city of working-class neighborhoods, street music, parties and misery, children on the loose and "strange strangers".
-Prévert's Paris is a human city, a city of everyday life, with its great misfortunes and its small pleasures.
-Izis's photographs put faces to this humanity.
+"Paris is very small / that is its true greatness."
+Prévert’s Paris is that of working-class neighborhoods, street music, festivals and poverty, children running free, and “strange strangers.”
+Prévert’s Paris is a human city, a city of everyday life, with its great misfortunes and small joys.
+Izis’s photographs give faces to this humanity.

 Published by Lausanne, La Guilde du livre, 1951